yathAg/VSD_HDP/README.md

 ```
 ![](Resources/1-2.png)

-### 1.2 Logic sysnthesis using Yosys
+### 1.2 Logic synthesis using Yosys

-Logic synthesis defines converting the behavorial verilog code to an RTL code described using the vendor specific standard cells.<br />
+Logic synthesis defines converting the behavioral verilog code to an RTL code described using the vendor specific standard cells.<br />
 These standard cells are described in the .lib file.
 The design file and the lib file are the inputs to the synthesizer tool.

 ![](Resources/1-3.png)

-Yosys is a synthesiszer which produces the required rtl netlist, file which can again be verified using iverilog and gtkwave. <br/>
+Yosys is a synthesizer which produces the required rtl netlist, file which can again be verified using iverilog and gtkwave. <br/>
-Since the netlist is true dscription of the design the same testbench file can be used for the netlist.
+Since the netlist is true description of the design the same testbench file can be used for the netlist.

 ![](Resources/1-4.png)

-A .lib contains multiple varients of a logic gate as fast and slow cells are required to meet the SETUP and HOLD times respectively.
+A .lib contains multiple variants of a logic gate as fast and slow cells are required to meet the SETUP and HOLD times respectively.

 Faster cells drive more current using transistors to charge and discharge the capacitive load in a circuit.
-Fast cells have a low delap but consume more area and power due to wider transistors.
+Fast cells have a low delay but consume more area and power due to wider transistors.

 Steps for running Yosys are as follows